bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `D` is an old command for setting the length of pulse program delays.
 It has been replaced with the `DLY` command and is currently simply an alias to it.
-As such `DLY` should be used in place of `D`
+As such `DLY` should be used in place of `D`.
 ## DATE
 Print the current date and time as an informational message